 Despite promising advancements in contact center technology, like virtual agents and interactive voice response (IVR), many customers still prefer to resolve their issues by phone with a live agent.
 This means velocity—the speed at which agents can respond to customer issues while simultaneously providing superior CX—is still paramount.
 That said, contact centers still have to provide their personal touch efficiently, ensuring average handle times (AHT) don’t go off the rails.
 Contact center AI helps maintain velocity here in three powerful ways: through automation, human language and sentiment analysis, and most importantly, real-time agent assistance.

-Contact center AI refers to tools that can handle numerous, receptive, low-value tasks without the need for human oversight.
+Contact center AI refers to tools that can handle numerous, repetitive, low-value tasks without the need for human oversight.
 Customer routing, agent scheduling, and quality assurance are examples of tasks AI can easily handle.
 Process automation and optical character recognition can help ingest CX documentation, accelerating or completely handling customer processing.
 AI-powered chatbots can answer low-level questions 80% faster than their human counterparts.

 And through automated pre-screening, when a call is escalated to an agent, the basic details for the issue are already available, reducing handle time and burden.
 But no matter how well you set up agents for success, much of customer support happens in the moment.
 And a lot is working against agents in the moment.